semgrep/semgrep-docs/docs/index.md

 The Semgrep ecosystem includes:

-* [Semgrep](getting-started/) - the open-source command line tool at the heart of everything
+* [Semgrep](getting-started/) - The open-source command line tool at the heart of everything.
+You can run it also in [CI environment](semgrep-ci/overview/)!
-* [Semgrep CI](semgrep-ci/overview/) - a specialized Docker image for running Semgrep in CI environments
-* [Semgrep Playground](https://semgrep.dev/editor) - an online interactive tool for writing and sharing rules
+* [Semgrep Playground](https://semgrep.dev/editor) - An online interactive tool for writing and sharing rules.
-* [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and performance bugs
+* [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and performance bugs.
-* [Semgrep App](https://semgrep.dev/manage) - deploy, manage, and monitor Semgrep at scale with free and paid tiers
+* [Semgrep App](https://semgrep.dev/manage) - Deploy, manage, and monitor Semgrep at scale with free and paid tiers.

 Semgrep is developed and commercially supported by [r2c, a software security company](https://r2c.dev).